-The data is brought to you by Matchmade – every few minutes, we analyze all gaming-related channels and videos on YouTube.
+The data is brought to you by Matchmade, the intelligent influencer marketing platform.
+Every few minutes, we analyze all gaming-related channels and videos on YouTube.
 That’s over 3M channels, 300M videos, and over 20 000 games.

 Data disclaimer: The viewership data we provide is based on the latest view count of videos that could have accumulated at any given point.

 Red Dead Redemption 2 vs Other Action-Adventure Games + Fortnite